RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Usage
 -----

-= Untar the downloaded package
+= Decompress the downloaded package
 = Run the RPKI Validator script from the root folder to start, stop and check the status of the application